YuvalDahari/whatsapp-web/README.md

 # OurWhatsApp

 OurWhatsApp is an intuitive web-based messaging application that facilitates real-time communication between users.
 The application showcases a sleek, modern interface equipped with user registration, authentication, and profile management capabilities.
+The project includes both client (React application) and server (Node.JS application).
+Each one of them can run seperately to allow using with different application for the second end.

 ## Getting Started